 An overwhelming 78% of respondents start their project research online.
 Compare that to the 11% each earned by in-store inspiration and word-of-mouth.

 The vast majority also look at products online before they set foot in a store to take a look in person.
 This demonstrates a clear need for building materials companies to have an effective online presence whether or not your product is sold in retail stores.
+This is true, whether you are marketing to diyers, marketing to builders, or you are marketing to architects.

 Pinterest and YouTube Remain On Top